se-edu/addressbook-level1/README.md

   Solution: You can use a diff/merge tool with a GUI e.g. WinMerge (on Windows)
 * Problem: The two files look exactly the same, but the test script reports they are different.<br>
   Solution: This can happen because the line endings used by Windows is different from Unix-based OSes.
-Convert the actual.txt to the format used by your OS using some [utility](https://kb.iu.edu/d/acux).
+Convert the `actual.txt` to the format used by your OS using some [utility](https://kb.iu.edu/d/acux).
 * Problem: Test fails during the very first time.<br>
   Solution: The output of the very first test run could be slightly different because the program creates a new storage file.
 Tests should pass from the 2nd run onwards.

 -----------------------------------------------------------------------------------------------------
 # Learning Outcomes
-Here are the things you should be able to do after studying this code and completing the corresponding exercises.
+_Learning Outcomes_ are the things you should be able to do after studying this code and completing the corresponding exercises.

 ## Set up a project in an IDE `[LO-IdeSetup]`

 ##### Exercise: Setup project in Eclipse

 * Learn [how to set up a new project in Eclipse] (https://se-edu.github.io/addressbook-level1/doc/Getting started with Eclipse.pptx). <br>
   Create a new project in Eclipse and write a small HelloWorld program.
-* Download the source code for this project, using one of the following options:
+* Download the source code for this project: Click on the `clone or download` link above and either,
-   1. Go to the 'Releases' tab, download the `src.zip` from the latest release, and unzip content.
+   1. download as a zip file and unzip content.
-   2. Clone this repo (if you know how to use Git) to your Computer.
+   2. clone the repo (if you know how to use Git) to your Computer.
 * [Set up](#setting-up) the project in Eclipse.
 * [Run the program](#starting-the-program) from within Eclipse, and try the features described in the [User guide](#user-guide) section

 ## Navigate code efficiently `[LO-CodeNavigation]`

-The `AddressBook.java` code is rather, which makes it cumbersome to navigate by scrolling alone.
+The `AddressBook.java` code is rather long, which makes it cumbersome to navigate by scrolling alone.
 Navigating code using IDE shortcuts is a more efficient option.
 For example, <kbd>F3</kbd> will navigate to the definition of the method/field at the cursor.

 ##### Exercise: Learn to navigate code using shortcuts

 Learn some Eclipse code navigation shortcuts
 (you can use Web resources like [this one](https://www.shortcutworld.com/en/win/Eclipse.html)).
 For example, learn the shortcuts to,

-  * go to the definition of a method
+  * go to the definition of a method.
-  * go back to the previous location
+  * go back to the previous location.
-  * view the documentation of a method from where the method is being used, without navigating to the method itself
+  * view the documentation of a method from where the method is being used, without navigating to the method itself.
-  * find where a method/field is being used
+  * find where a method/field is being used.
   * ...

 ## Use a debugger `[LO-Debugging]`

 ##### Exercise: Learn to step through code using the debugger

 Prerequisite: `[LO-IdeSetup]`

 Learn Eclipse debugging features from [these slides](https://se-edu.github.io/addressbook-level1/doc/Debugging with Eclipse.pptx) or other online resources.<br>
 Demonstrate your debugging skills using the AddressBook code.

-Here are some things you can do in your demonstration.
+Here are some things you can do in your demonstration:

 1. Set a 'break point'
 2. Run the program in debug mode